jamset/gearman-conveyor/README.md

 The architecture can be divided into three parts:

 1) Client/clients

 2) Gearman server

 3) Workers

-The client part consists of:
+####The client part consists of:
 1) Console command that starts client by CRON and that contain class extended BaseGearmanCLient.
-And where is set parameters of Pm&Lm, worker's command name.
+Where parameters of Pm&Lm and worker's command name are set.

-Server part:
+####Server part:
 1) gearmand (Gearman job server)
 [Read how to install needed libs here](href)

-Workers side:
+####Workers side:

 1) Worker-manager.
 Worker that contains the process Manager (Pm&Lm) that performs task with addTaskHigh() level http://php.net/manual/en/gearmanclient.addtaskhigh.php

 2) Worker-performer.
-Worker, containing Service performing the final (goal) work with normal or low level, addTask() and addTaskLow() http://php.net/manual/en/gearmanclient.addtask.php http://php.net/manual/en/gearmanclient.addtasklow.php
+Worker containing Service performing the final (goal) work with normal or low level [handling tasks added to server by addTask() or addTaskLow() commands] http://php.net/manual/en/gearmanclient.addtask.php http://php.net/manual/en/gearmanclient.addtasklow.php

 ####Main logic (abstract)

-CRON initializes the client.
+CRON launch the client.
 Then in the client initializes the DTO, which set in the client tasks as tasks that must be accepted by the Service (worker-performer) for the final run.

 After all tasks for a service is set initializes parameters of the Pm&Lm and DTO, that is passed to Gearman Server as the task with high level (which means that it will be executed before all others with a lower priority level)

-Then there is a ->runTasks() which puts the client in the standby mode (to listen callbacks, with errors or just with execution state/info)
+Then there is a ->runTasks() which puts the client in the standby mode (to listen callbacks, with errors or just with execution state info)

-So, tasks are initialized and translated to Gearman Server (where they become jobs for workers).
+So, tasks are initialized and transfered to Gearman Server (where they become jobs for workers).

 After that (periodically) CRON runs the console command of worker-manager.
 I.e.
 [Pm&Lm](https://github.com/jamset/process-load-manager) manager or other (Note: if worker-manager doesn't receive any task for it from Gearman Server it terminates).

 The Gearman Server passes that Pm&Lm script task, containing DTO for Pm&Lm.